jonathanjosh31/Templates-for-Neural-Network-models/README.md

 Name of dataset:Data.csv and Social networks adv.csv

 here you can also use these template for your neural networks models for a seamless quick development

+Visualisation of the training set of Social_networks_adv

+Visualisation of the test set of Social_networks_adv